jin-park-dev/Gatsby-Cambridge/README.md

 -   =====> [Homepage on Uni of Cam - DPMMS](https://www.dpmms.cam.ac.uk/person/jp835) <=====
 -   =====> [Homepage on Surge](https://jin-dev.surge.sh/) <=====

+## 🤔 Motivation

+JAMStack is picking up noise in JS community.
+I wanted to make project with it but haven't had good reason until I found personal space at Maths department homepage with apache config.
+Their config does not allow django backend giving opporunity for me to build a page with a JAMStack.

 ## 🚀 Useful commands

 1.  **Start developing.**